×

 What is a typical expat home or apartment like in Isla Taboga?

 "Expat homes or apartments in Isla Taboga, are typically located near the beach, offering stunning views of the ocean.
 They are often designed with a blend of traditional Panamanian and modern styles, featuring open floor plans to allow for natural light and air circulation.
 The homes usually have two to three bedrooms, a living room, a fully equipped kitchen, and one or two bathrooms.
 Some homes may also have a balcony or a patio, perfect for outdoor dining or relaxation.
 The apartments are usually part of a larger complex with shared amenities like a swimming pool, a gym, and a communal garden.
 Despite being on an island, these homes are equipped with modern conveniences such as air conditioning, internet, and cable TV.
-The interiors are often decorated with local artwork and crafts, adding a touch of Panamanian culture to the living space," said one expat in Isla Taboga.
+The interiors are often decorated with local artwork and crafts, adding a touch of Panamanian culture to the living space," replied a member in Isla Taboga.

 What is the average cost of housing in Isla Taboga?